gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

-This <1 second interval is crucial to note due to the fact Norris is inside the "undercut window."
+This <1 second interval is crucial to note due to the fact Norris was inside the "undercut window."
 Undercutting is a method of overtaking a car by pitting earlier than them to equip fresher, faster tyres.
 Once new tyres are applied, the driver attempts a fast out lap with the intention of overtaking the leading car when they eventually pit.
 As one would imagine, the likelyhood of achieving an undercu increases the closer one gets to the car in front.
 At this particular ciruit, the undercut window is about seconds to 2.5 seconds at most.
 Therefore, attempting an undercut outside of this range will more than likely fail.
 In this case, McClaren had Norris pit in an effort to undercut Leclerc, as said by his racing engineer.

 Based on lap time data, Norris began experiencing the effects of tire degredation from laps 10 to 13 before pitting.
 Below is a plot of Lando's lap times from the beginning of the race up until the lap before his first pit.
 There is an upward trend starting at lap 10 which indicates a drop off in tire performance.